michaeljhkim/Deus-Ex-Modernization-Update/README.md

 # Deus-Ex-Modernization-Update

 This is a fork of the original mod of the same name.
-I combined all the info into this readme, but the two seperate readme's are in the here
+I combined all the info into this readme, but the two seperate readme's are in the DOCS folder

 Changes: